 Is the Economy Getting Better?

 Mark Twain supposedly said, “If you don’t read the newspaper, you are uninformed.
 If you do read the newspaper, you are misinformed.”
-(I’m not sure what he would say about my articles.)
+(I’m not sure what he would say about my magazine articles.)

 Anyone reading today’s financial press would think the U.S. economy is accelerating—finally taking off from its post-financial crisis lackluster performance to what Tom Brokaw called “a roaring economy” on Meet the Press this past weekend.